Computer Science Foundations

 Can you help with gradient derivations?

 Yes.
-CS229 and CS189 require hand-derived gradients before code.
+Math-heavy ML courses require hand-derived gradients before code.
 Backprop through softmax cross-entropy (the (predicted - target) shortcut).
 Backprop through batch normalization (the 4-term gradient).
 Attention gradient with respect to query, key, value.
 We write the derivations in LaTeX with each intermediate step explicit, then verify with PyTorch autograd as a sanity check.

 Do you help with model deployment?